fdrury/RiseAndShine/README.md

 Feather Huzzah ESP8266

 Issues:
-Clock display intermittently turns off (due to hardware - wontFix) alarm is give-or-take 5 minutes.
+alarm is give-or-take 5 minutes.
 What if alarm packet is dropped???
-Needs testing.
+Dropped packets are not handled.
+Error log but no recovery.
 Alarm can only go for a second.
 Why?